javascript-tutorial/en.javascript.info/1-js/13-modules/02-import-export/article.md

 Now users of our package can `import {login} from "auth/index.js"`.

-The syntax `export ... from ...` is just a shorter notation for such import-export:
+The syntax `export ... from ...` is just a shorter notation for such import-export, but note that the symbols do not become available inside the current module.

 ```js
 // 📁 auth/index.js